3 October 2021

 We all need a good night’s sleep.
 It’s essential for us to function properly in our daily lives.
 Sleeping is how we store memories and experiences, and how we rest and replenish our body for the day ahead.

 Lack of sleep can be a vicious cycle.
 Sleeping badly can be caused by anxiety and depression, and even when it isn’t, not getting enough slumber can make us feel depressed and anxious.

 We have probably all experienced the odd restless night.
 This doesn’t do us any harm as long as we can catch up the next night.

 For that third of people who can’t get their forty winks, going to bed and dropping off easily just doesn’t happen.
-Without a good night’s sleep, it is difficult to find the energy to do all the things we need to do in our busy lives.
+Without a good night’s sleep, it’s difficult to find the energy to do all the things we need to do in our busy lives.
 Usually, it is worry or stress that keeps us awake.
 And once a habit of resting badly is in place, it can continue even if the worry that caused it has gone.

-The good news it there is no need to suffer from sleeplessness.
-Here are my five top tips for getting a better night’s rest.
+The good news is there’s no need to suffer from sleeplessness.

 Stop worrying about the amount of sleep you get.
 Different people need differing amounts of sleep, depending on their age and activity levels.
 Focus instead on getting the right amount of rest for you, rather than worrying about getting a fixed eight hours.
 Many people with sleep problems develop anxiety over how much shuteye they are getting and this makes it harder for them to relax come bedtime.